dplewis/node-XMLHttpRequest2/README.md

 # node-XMLHttpRequest2 #

-node-XMLHttpRequest is a wrapper for the built-in http client to emulate the browser XMLHttpRequest object.
+node-XMLHttpRequest2 is a wrapper for the built-in http client to emulate the browser XMLHttpRequest object.

 This can be used with JS designed for browsers to improve reuse of code and